 I was really impressed on how I felt the employees would watch out for us, but not suspiciously. – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Salt Lake City International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Salt Lake City International Airport.

 What to Expect

-Salt Lake City International Airport operates three interconnected terminals: Terminal 1 with Concourses A and B; Terminal 2 with Concourse C; and, International Terminal with Concourses D and E. There is a decent selection of eateries and shops in all of the terminals, including one that operate 24-hours.
+Salt Lake City Airport (Code: SLC) operates a single terminal with Concourses A and B. There is a decent selection of eateries and shops in all of the terminals, including one that operate 24-hours.
 Airport staff are generally described as friendly and helpful (one gave blankets to some overnight sleepers), and overall airport operations as efficient.
 WiFi is available to help pass the time.
 Flying Delta?
 Additional comfort can be found through fee-based access to the Sky Club.
 See Airport Lounges below for locations and rates.

 There are mixed reviews about sleeping in this airport, with some travellers reporting difficulty finding comfortable sleeping spots and others reporting that they found comfortable, armrest-free seating.
 Given the reviews over the past few years, it appears that maybe airport seating gets periodically moved around, and that finding good spots might be a case of “seek and you might find.”
 One recent reviewer said security shuts down “early,” but that late night access to the airside can be found in Terminal 1.
 Overall, Concourse B in Terminal 1 seems to be cited the most for potential sleeping spots.
 Extra layers or travel blanket, earplugs/noise-cancelling headphones, and eyeshades are all recommended for improved comfort if you are planning to spend the night in this airport.
 For uninterrupted sleep, there are hotels near the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller reviews for more tips.

 Good to Know